jesselau76/ebook-GPT-translator/README.md

 By default, the script will attempt to translate the text into the language specified in the `settings.cfg` file under the `target-language` option.
 You can also choose to output a bilingual version of the text by setting the `bilingual-output` option to `True`.

+## Feature
+- The code reads the OpenAI API key, target language, and other options from a settings.cfg file.
+- The code converts PDF and EPUB files to text using the pdfminer and ebooklib libraries, respectively.
+- The code provides an option to output bilingual text.
+- The code provides a progress bar to show the progress of PDF/EPUB to text conversion and translation

 ## Configuration

 The `settings.cfg` file contains several options that can be used to configure the behavior of the script: